WICG/view-transitions/cross-doc-explainer.md

 Developers shouldn't have to jump through hoops or rethink their transition design when switching between an MPA architecture and an SPA architecture.
-The main building blocks of the transition, the way the states are captured, and the way the captured images are animated, should remain the same, as much as possible.
+The main building blocks of the transition, the way the states are captured, the way the captured images are animated, and the JavaScript API,should remain the same, as much as possible.

-## Declarative yet customizable
+## Declarative

-Cross-document transitions should work automatically without JavaScript intervention, and should have the right CSS & JavaScript knobs for when the defaults are not enough.
+Unlike same-origin transitions, Cross-document transitions should work automatically without JavaScript intervention.
+They should have the right CSS & JavaScript knobs for when the defaults are not enough.

-## Same-origin
+## Same-origin (for now)

 Cross-document view transitions are only enabled for [same-origin](https://html.spec.whatwg.org/multipage/browsers.html#same-origin) navigations without a [cross-origin redirect](https://html.spec.whatwg.org/#unloading-documents:was-created-via-cross-origin-redirects).
 In the future we could examine relaxing this restriction in some way to same-site navigations.
+Cross-site view transitions are a non-goal.

 # How it works